-High Dynamic Range (HDR) is a term which is very common among mobile devices.
-When you take a picture using HDR the images come out very clear, dark doesn’t look very dark, and bright parts are not overexposed.
-The same thing is applicable to videos, and in a similar way, the output quality of video looks much balanced.
+High Dynamic Range (HDR) is a term that is very common among mobile devices.
+When you take a picture using HDR, the images come out very clear, dark doesn’t look very dark, and bright parts are not overexposed.
+The same thing applies to videos, and similarly, the output quality of the video looks much balanced.

-Windows 10 supports HDR videos which make sure that when you use a streaming service like Netflix, Hulu, and others services which have apps on Windows deliver you the quality that you expect.
-That said, to experience HDR you need to have a display which supports HDR as well.
+Windows 11/10 supports HDR videos, which ensures that when you use a streaming service like Netflix, Hulu, and others that have apps on Windows delivers you the quality that you expect.
+That said, to experience HDR, you need to have a display that supports HDR as well.
 So if you are buying a new one, ask if the TV supports HDR, else you will have to check if your existing monitor or TV has HDR.

-If you have an HDR display or monitor, you can make use of Windows 10 HDR support to enjoy streaming from apps like Netflix, Hulu, etc. In this post, we will learn how you can check, enable and troubleshoot streaming HDR playback.
+If you have an HDR display or monitor, you can use Windows HDR support to enjoy streaming from apps like Netflix, Hulu, etc. In this post, we will learn how you can check, enable and troubleshoot streaming HDR playback.

 - Now, open Settings > Apps > Video Playback.

-- Look for a toggle which says Stream HDR Video.
+- Look for a toggle that says Stream HDR Video.
 Can you turn it on or off?
 If yes, your Windows 10 PC can play HDR on that monitor.